clinical-genomics-uppsala/Geneious_metabarcoding/README.md

 The plugin runs an Emu docker container from Geneious.
 The plugin is adapted to run in a workflow where the previous step exports the selected files to a folder selected by the user.

 - input: Geneious sequence documents/lists
-- output Geneious: Emu table (counts) combined for all samples
+- output Geneious: Emu table (counts) combined for all samples, or Emu table for single sample with relative abundance and counts
 - output on disk: Emu output for each sample and combined

 ## System requirements